gusztavvargadr/workstations/README.md

 * [Infrastructure development] with Chef, Packer, Terraform and AWS.
 * [Java development] with IntelliJ IDEA.

-All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks, and the management of the sources of your projects, based on [Vagrant][VagrantHome] and [VirtualBox][VirtualBoxHome]:
+All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks, and the management of the source code of your projects, based on [Vagrant][VagrantHome], [VirtualBox][VirtualBoxHome] and [Chef][ChefHome]:

-* Managing the core [OS] settings, installing features and additional packages.
+* Managing the core [OS] settings, installing features and custom packages.
 * Working with [Git] and [SVN] repositories.
 * Managing [NuGet] sources.
-* Downloading [Vagrant] base boxes and pulling [Docker] images.
+* Downloading [Vagrant] boxes and pulling [Docker] images.
 * Setting up [AWS] profiles.

-This way you can easily recreate the same workstations anytime, anywhere, and instead of writing extensive documentation, you can simply share ready to use environments with your teammates and contributors.
-Of course, you can further extend these freely with any of your own configuration options and provisioning steps.
+This way you can easily create the same workstations anytime, anywhere, and instead of writing extensive documentation, you can simply share the ready to use environments with your teammates and contributors.
+Of course, you can extend these options freely with any of your own configuration and provisioning steps.

 [Overview]: #overview